qazi2/Test-API-PET/README.md

 10. To verify if the user is able to update the existing pet
 11. To verify if the user is able to update a pet in the store with form data
 12. To verify if the user is able to update a pet with wrong status
-13. To verify if the user is able to update a pet with wrong status
+13. To verify if the user is able to delete the pet
 14. Verify the response for the pet already deleted

 **Maven:**